 How to Encrypt USB Drives in Windows 11 with BitLocker

-To use BitLocker, you must have Windows 11 Pro, Enterprise, or Education editions.
-You also need administrator rights on your computer.
+To use BitLocker for your USB drive, you must have Windows 11 Pro, Enterprise, or Education edition.
+You also need administrator privileges on your PC.

 Enable BitLocker To Go via Settings > System > Storage > Advanced storage settings > Disks & volumes.
 Expand your USB drive, click Properties, then Turn on BitLocker.
 Enter and confirm a password, save your recovery key, and follow the prompts to encrypt the drive.